 Limescale is a problem that many of us are unfortunately familiar with here in the UK, the bricked kettles, the seemingly endless scrubbing and not to mention the death of expensive equipment such as boilers.
-If you’re reading this you’ve likely had enough and gone straight to google to find a solution to your problem only to find yourself bombarded with all sorts of information, some of it conflicting and some of it seemingly too good to be true.
-You might think that a water softener is your only option, only to find this is not the case.
+If you’re reading this you’ve likely had enough and gone straight to Google to find a solution to your problem only to find yourself bombarded with all sorts of information, some of it conflicting and some of it seemingly too good to be true.

-In this article we’ll do our best to help you make some sense of the weird and wonderful world of limescale and hard water treatment by talking you through the options in a straightforward and concise format.
-If you do want to dig a little deeper there will be links to more in depth articles throughout for you to delve into
+In this article we’ll do our best to help you make some sense of the weird and wonderful world of limescale and hard water treatment by talking you through the options, including water conditioners vs water softeners, in a straightforward and concise format.
+If you do want to dig a little deeper there will be links to more in depth articles throughout for you to delve into.

 The Water Treatment Marketplace

 Before we tackle the different kinds of treatment available, it is worth looking at the marketplace as a whole.
-We’re going to tackle what you as a customer should look out for and the different terms you’ll see used.
-This should help you to differentiate between the different types of products available to you and help you narrow down your focus in your search for the right product for you.
+We’re going to cover what you as a customer should look out for and the different terms you’ll see used.
+This should help you to differentiate between the products available to you, including conditioners and softeners, and help you narrow down your focus in your search for the right product for you.

 The key to choosing the right solution for your limescale issues is to establish what it is you’re looking for in a product and compare the different types available on key points such as performance, cost and longevity.